 To be honest, no one has made a very successful attempt at classifying Motorhead .
 Iconic singer and bassist Lemmy Kilmister, drummer Phil “Philthy Animal” Taylor and guitarist “Fast” Eddie Clarke successfully carved out a special territory of their own.
 Their ultra-loud pro-thrash sound is heavier than punk, punchier than mainstream heavy metal, and not quite as dark as thrash.
 They were satisfied to be called simply a Rock N’ Roll band, and a very loud one, too!

 The most signature, easily recognizable song in this album, “Ace of Spades”(it became so popular that Lemmy got sick of playing it every night), makes references to gambling, more specifically the poker game:

-Ace of Spades has an overall consistent sound, which went on to become the Motorhead signature: bassy, filled with dirty distortion, and lightning fast.
+Ace of Spades has an overall consistent sound, which went on to become the Motorhead signature: bassy, filled with dirty distortion, and lightning-fast.
 The brutal “Philthy Animal” Taylor lived up to his gorgeous name with his equally fabulous bullet train drum beats.
 Eddie “Fast” Clarke gave wings to the songs with his glamorous flying solos, while Lemmy did what he was best at: rocking out his bloody amplifier.
-This trio were the ultimate Three Musketeers of Rock N’ Roll, leaving no rooms for the audience to breathe with their spectacular swordsmanship.
+This trio was the ultimate Three Musketeers of Rock N’ Roll, leaving no room for the audience to breathe with their spectacular swordsmanship.